 December: Journal Six

 This month has been tough.
-I was tootling along with my editing (I print off the pages, head to a cafe and go nuts with a black Artline 200 while snapchatting pictures of my flat white.
-Who said writing was hard?), and then I got an email from my mentor advising me to restructure the entire manuscript, kill all the adverbs and work out my character arcs.
+I was tootling along with my editing (I print off the pages, head to a cafe and go nuts with a black Artline 200 while Snapchatting pictures of my flat white; who said writing was hard?), and then I got an email from my mentor advising me to restructure the entire manuscript, kill all the adverbs and work out my character arcs.

 I mean, I get it.
 My story did need rejigging and rejoggling.
 And maybe I do overly use adverbs constantly.
-And perhaps one of my characters is rather… static (he doesn’t really have a journey, he barely even makes the train).
+And perhaps one of my characters is rather … static (he doesn’t really have a journey, he barely even makes the train).

 I didn’t like this advice at all.
 In fact, I HATED it.
 I only have a few weeks til the end of the programme.
 This was going to be HARD!
 I also admit to crying a little, plop plop plop, bitter tears ruining the perfect love heart of foam that darling Derek the barista puts on my coffee.

-But I put on my best brave face (thank god for Revlon), bought a pack of index filing cards and a selection of multi-coloured post-it strips and spent the next few days writing up every chapter heading with a brief summary, and decorating it with a post-it for each featured character.
+But I put on my best brave face (thank god for Revlon), bought a pack of index filing cards and a selection of multicoloured Post-it strips and spent the next few days writing up every chapter heading with a brief summary and decorating it with a Post-it for each featured character.

 By the time I had finished, I had a stack of index cards fringed with sticky coloured strips and no idea what to do next.
-I shuffled them a bit and then wrote up more index cards for extra chapters which would help the flow.
+I shuffled them a bit and then wrote up more index cards for extra chapters that would help the flow.

 I missed Derek greatly.

 And then I found an inconsistency in the timeline.
-An inconsistency which required more joggling to make it come right.
-And in that joggling I saw where my static character could grow and change.
+An inconsistency that required more joggling to make it come right.
+And in that joggling, I saw where my static character could grow and change.
 And I crossed out a couple of adverbs (okay, one, but it’s a start) and then I printed everything off, headed to my cafe and let Derek ply me with foamy hearts while I got busy with my Artline 200.

 All was well.